-For BLM cargo letdown operations the steel or aluminum CMC rescue 8 with ears is the approved letdown device.
+For BLM cargo letdown operations, the steel or aluminum CMC rescue 8 with ears is the approved letdown device.

-• Inspect in accordance with manufactures data sheet
+Inspect in accordance with manufactures data sheet

 - Inspect for grooves developing or flaking occurring in aluminum figure 8's.
 When a groove develops beyond the anodized surface of the aluminum figure 8, wear will rapidly occur.
-If the groove is beyond 1/16-inch deep, retire the figure 8. - Inspect the figure 8 for aluminum flaking.
-This develops rough edges that could cause excessive wear on the line.
+If the groove is beyond 1/16-inch deep, the figure 8 must be retired. - Inspect the figure 8 for aluminum flaking.
+The flaking develops rough edges that could cause excessive wear on the line.
 If flaking is evident, remove the figure 8 from service.
-Although the acquisition cost is double, steel figure 8's have proven more durable and service life is considerably longer than aluminum, however, steel may cause heat damage more easily because it does not dissipate heat as readily as aluminum. - Inspect for cracks or breaks.
-If cracks are evident, retire figure 8. - Figure 8's must be inspected by a Spotter prior to each use. - Take care to avoid rough handling; do not drag or drop on ground, and keep the device clean.
+Although the acquisition cost is higher than other models, steel figure 8's have proven more durable and service life is considerably longer than aluminum.
+However, steel may cause heat damage more easily because it does not dissipate heat as readily as aluminum. - Inspect for cracks or breaks.
+If cracks are evident, retire figure 8. - Figure 8's must be inspected by a Spotter prior to each use. - Take care to avoid rough handling; do not drag or drop on ground and keep the device clean.